 Categories

 Episodes

-We’d also really appreciate it if Ubisoft would finally release a new Splinter Cell game.
-Ubisoft, it’s been 3,723 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+What we will NOT be playing on the Switch 2 or anywhere else for that matter is Splinter Cell.
+Ubisoft, it’s been 3,942 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories